Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Dose-Finding Design for Obstructive Sleep Apnea Therapy

-Below we compare 12 designs using a maximum sample size of 100.
-The 12 designs are comprised of 6 personalized and 6 standard designs, where each uses a different combination of algorithm setting and stopping rule.
-The two settings differ in the number of patients assigned to each dose combination, where a larger number results in potentially fewer algorithm iterations, and a smaller number results in potentially more algorithm iterations.
-For the personalized algorithm, this is $r_k=1$ and $r_k=2$, and for the standard algorithm this is $r_k=2$ and $r_k=4$, respectively.
-We refer to these designs by their algorithm type and the degree of replication: $P1/P2$ for the personalized designs, and $S2/S4$ for the standard designs.
-The three stopping rules investigated permit early stopping at roughly 40, 60, or 80 patients, and are denoted by $n_{STOP}=\{40,60,80\}$.
-Recall that we permit early stopping in stratum $k$ when $\max_{\widetilde{\mathbf{d}} \in \mathbb{D}} \alpha_{cEI}(\widetilde{\mathbf{d}}_k \mid \mathcal{D}) < \delta_k$ at least $(J+1)$ times, which, for the dual-agent combination therapy being investigated, equates to 3 times.
-Within each design, we use the same value of $\delta_k$ for each stratum, and so $\delta_k=\delta$.
-The values of $\delta$ are calibrated such that each design achieves an expected sample size which is approximately the corresponding value of $n_{STOP}$.
-For $P1/P2$, $\delta=(0.1, 0.08, 0.065)/(0.137, 0.087, 0.07)$, and for $S2/S4$, $\delta=(0.077, 0.06, 0.05)/(0.1, 0.073, 0.055)$.
-The personalized algorithm permits stratum-specific early stopping, where the remaining budget is allocated to the other stratum where dose-finding may continue in the event of one of the strata stopping early.
-Finally, as there are no serious adverse events expected, we permit the modified dose combination region $\mathbb{D}_k^{(q)*}$ to expand at a quicker rate using $\rho_k=0.5$.
-All other modeling and inferential details follow those previously described in the simulation study section.
-The performance of the designs is assessed and compared via the previously defined criteria which are estimated using 1,000 Monte Carlo replicates.
+Below we compare 6 designs using a maximum sample size of 120 and where the number of patients assigned to each dose combination is fixed at $r_{k,t}=2$ for all $t$ and the rate of expansion of the dose combination region is set at $\rho_k=0.5$.
+The 6 designs differ in when they permit the trial to stop early for efficacy, where we use the posterior entropy stopping rule and thresholds $\delta_k$ previously described.
+Recall $H_k<\delta_k$ must be satisfied at least $(J+1)$ times for early stopping for efficacy to occur, which, for the dual-agent combination therapy being investigated, equates to 3 times.
+For each design, we use the same value of $\delta_k$ for each stratum, and so $\delta_k=\delta$.
+Thus the 6 designs are defined using $\delta = \{-1,1.25,1.3,1.35,1.4,1.45\}$.
+No early stopping is permitted when $\delta =-1$, and increasingly earlier stopping is permitted as we move from $\delta=1.25$ to $\delta=1.45$.
+Furthermore, the algorithm permits stratum-specific early stopping, where the remaining budget is allocated to the other stratum where dose-finding may continue in the event of one of the strata stopping early.
+Finally, as there are no lethal or serious adverse events expected, we do not permit early stopping for toxicity.
+We set our priors in the same manner as described in Section S2 of the Supplementary Materials but for the single data generating mechanism defined above, yielding the following values for $\boldsymbol{\beta}$ (Figure \ref{fig:prior_mean}) and the GP kernel hyperparameters $\boldsymbol{\theta}$: